Today I’m talking about how I super charge my Pinterest marketing efforts and how I schedule my pins using the powerful Tailwind App platform.

-Because we have built our blog into a full-time business and our Pinterest following is large, we have outsourced important tasks to our virtual assistant Bryanna, and one of those is the management of our Pinterest marketing efforts.
+Because we have built our blog into a full-time business and our Pinterest following is large, we have outsourced important tasks to our virtual assistant.

-I still play around on the Pinterest app on my phone, but Bryanna currently runs 95% of our Tailwind activities.
+I still play around on the Pinterest app on my phone, but our assistant currently runs 95% of our Tailwind activities.

 Getting started with Tailwind App is easy.

 In the members area they have 5 training videos that walk you through everything step-by-step and in more detail than this blog post.

 There are more than 8 reasons to get started with Tailwind, but this post would be never ending so I’ll let the experts explain the rest of their cool features!